What is intuitive eating?

 Intuitive eating and GLP-1 medication

-GLP-1 medications such as Mounjaro and Wegovy, help reduce appetite which can support weight loss, and you don’t have to follow a strict or restrictive diet whilst taking these medications.
+GLP-1 medications such as Mounjaro and Wegovy help reduce appetite which can support weight loss.
+And the good news is that you don't have to follow a strict or restrictive diet whilst taking them.

-Many people feel pressured to eat as little as possible or to avoid certain foods altogether while dieting or taking weight loss medication.
-But intuitive eating offers a more balanced, compassionate approach which you can continue long after taking GLP-1 medication.
-It’s not about eating everything, anytime, and without thought.
-It’s about listening to your body and brain, choosing foods that support your health and wellbeing, as well as being able to eat something just because you fancy having it.
+Many people feel pressured to eat as little as possible, or to avoid certain foods altogether, whilst on weight loss medication.
+But intuitive eating offers a more balanced, compassionate approach that you can carry with you long after GLP-1 treatment ends.
+It's not about eating everything, anytime, without thought.
+It's about listening to your body, choosing foods that support your health and wellbeing, and giving yourself the freedom to enjoy food without guilt.

 1. Reject the diet mentality

-Many people on a weight loss journey have constantly been chasing a goal weight through different restrictive diets, which often only leads to frustration and is not a sustainable way of eating in the long run.
+Many people on a weight loss journey have spent years chasing a goal weight through restrictive diets.
+These approaches often lead to frustration; weight regain and a difficult relationship with food.

-Social media and society have glamorised dieting and rapid weight loss.
-However, losing weight too fast can cause havoc on your physical and mental health.
+Social media and wider culture have long glamorised rapid weight loss, but losing weight too quickly can significantly affect both your physical and mental health.

-This first key principle is all around letting go of the idea that you need to follow quick-fix and rigid diets for weight loss.
-Sustainable weight loss doesn’t require extreme restriction, especially when on a GLP-1 medication such as Mounjaro or Wegovy.
+This first principle is about letting go of the idea that you need a rigid, quick fix diet to lose weight.
+Sustainable weight loss does not require extreme restriction, especially when you're already on a GLP-1 medication like Mounjaro or Wegovy.

 3. Make peace with food